 (Image courtesy gzahnd/Flickr)

 In some parts of the Bay region, like Baltimore and Washington, it may actually be quicker and more enjoyable to bike ride than to sit in traffic each day.
-In Washington, D.C., there’s even a Bikestation, where you can lock your bike and shower before heading into the office.
+If you are biking Washington, D.C., check out this map to see routes and secure bike parking spots.

 6. Teach our children how they can live compatibly with nature